Robotics Engineering School and College Program Overviews

 The field of robotics engineering involves the design, manufacture and use of movable, sometimes anthropomorphic, machines.
 Degree programs in robotics engineering synthesize knowledge relating to mechanics, electronics and computer software to design and operate robotic devices with a variety of practical uses.

 Robotics engineering programs can be found at the associate's, master's and doctoral levels.
-Students at the associate's level learn to operate and repair robotic machines, sometimes for a specific industry.
-These programs require two years of study.
+In a 2-year associate's level program, students learn to operate and repair robotic machines, sometimes for a specific industry.
 Master's and doctoral programs in robotics focus on research and engineering theory for the development of robotics technology.
 Doctoral programs are rare, and the few that do exist often allow students to apply after earning a bachelor's degree, thereby combining their master's and doctoral work into one program.
+These programs may emphasize hands-on training with robotics.

 Associate's Degree in Robotics Engineering Technology